nakamasato/kubernetes-operator-basics/07-create-operator-with-kubebuilder/03-password-operator/README.md

 Logic:
 1. Try to fetch a Secret with the same name as Password object.
-1. Return if alredy exists.
+1. Return if already exists.
 Otherwise, create a Secret.

 Secret: https://pkg.go.dev/k8s.io/api/core/v1#Secret